UK Deer Species: The 6 Types Of UK Deer [Explained]

 Muntjac Deer

 You’d be forgiven for questioning that the tiny muntjac deer is even a species of deer at all – and are often only 16kg or less at maturity, giving them a very small and sweet appearance.
-However, they are also among the most distinctive English deer for their backwards-pointing horns and large, oval-shaped ears.
+However, of all the six species found in the UK they are also among the most distinctive English deer for their backwards-pointing horns and large, oval-shaped eyes.
+Management of this breed of deer Muntjac has become a concern for conservationists due to their impact on woodland ecosystems, as they strip the shrub layer, altering both the structure and microclimate of the habitat.

 Roe Deer

 Small and nimble, roe der only grow to – at most – 25kg, but their exceptional speed and grace mean you may only catch a passing glimpse.
-They typically have small antlers compared to other deer species with many nodules, making them distinctive overall.
+They typically have small antlers compared to other deer species with many nodules, making them distinctive overall and can often be found in grassland areas grazing.

 Red Deer

-If you come across a towering deer during your travels in England, chances are it’s a red deer.
-Weighing anywhere up to 190kg for adult stags, with a massive rack of wide antlers.
+If you come across a towering deer during your travels in England, chances are it’s a red deer breed.
+The red male deer can be found weighing anywhere up to 200kg for adult stags, with a massive rack of wide antlers.
 Red deer are also recognisable for their rich, auburn-red coats; however, other than this, they typically have no uniquely distinguishing features.
 They are also much shorter-lived than other deer species in the United Kingdom.

 Sika Deer